pierwill/influxdb_iox/README.md

 ### Manually call the gRPC API

-If you want to manually invoke one of the gRPC APIs, you can use any gRPC CLI client; a good one is [grpcurl](https://github.com/fullstorydev/grpcurl).
+To manually invoke one of the gRPC APIs, use a gRPC CLI client such as [grpcurl](https://github.com/fullstorydev/grpcurl).

 Tonic (the gRPC server library we're using) currently doesn't have support for gRPC reflection, hence you must pass all `.proto` files to your client.
 You can find a conventient `grpcurl` wrapper that does that in the `scripts` directory: